jdholtz/auto-southwest-check-in/README.md

 ## Auto-Southwest Check-In
-Running this script will automatically check you into your flight 24 hours before your flight
+Running this script will automatically check you into your flight 24 hours before your flight.

+This script can also log in to your Southwest account and automatically schedule check-ins as flights are scheduled.

 **Note**: If you are checking into an international flight, make sure to fill out all the passport information beforehand.